Rainy day activities for toddlers – 20 fun ideas

 Rainy days are lovely sometimes.
-You can sleep in, snuggle up with a book and cup of tea, watch a movie or two, and just enjoy being inside.
+You can sleep in, snuggle up with a book and a cup of tea, watch a movie or two, and just enjoy being inside.
 However, if you have toddlers, it’s not exactly that relaxing.

 Here is a list of 20 innovative, quick, and creative rainy day ideas for keeping your toddler busy:

 - Bring bikes inside.
-They have energy to burn – so give them an outlet!
+They have the energy to burn – so give them an outlet!
 Create a road with painters tape on a long hallway or around the kitchen table.
 You could even have your toddler make stop signs and traffic lights out of construction paper.

 - Finger paint with food.
-Finger paint itself is messy, but funny enough, when my little one paints with chocolate pudding he cleans himself quite well.
+Finger paint itself is messy, but funny enough when my little one paints with chocolate pudding he cleans himself quite well.

 - Make mail.
 My little one loves making letters and pictures to send to loved ones.
 Whether they are just around the corner or across the country, who doesn’t love getting mail?
 Have some fun and send a surprise summer letter to Santa.

 - Re-organize the furniture.
 Why not?
-Let your little ones plan your family room – amazingly, they will play in it for hours afterwards – as if they are playing at a new house.
+Let your little ones plan your family room – amazingly, they will play in it for hours afterward – as if they are playing at a new house.

 - Build an indoor park or obstacle course.
 Take all the cushions of the couch, line up the footstool for jumping, and let the good times roll.